Miss Caroline at Main

 Meet Miss Caroline at Main Library!

-Miss Caroline would like to recommend these SLP-themed books to Dig Into Reading!
+Miss Caroline would like to recommend these advanced readers!

 Bink & Gollie by Kate DiCamillo and Alison McGhee

 Two girls, one big and one small, share adventures together in each of three short stories featuring friends who have very different opinions of things.
 Bink loves colorful stripy socks; Gollie does not.
 Gollie wants to take a solo trip to the tops of the snowy Andes Mountains; Bink just wants someone to share her peanut butter sandwich.
 Bink adores her new fish companion; Gollie is unimpressed.
 Even though they have their differences, they are best friends no matter what happens.
 Each girl is unique, and that uniqueness is what they always end up appreciating and enjoying about each other.